 FOR IMMEDIATE RELEASE July 2, 2013

-Stevens faces up to 20 years in federal prison when she is sentenced on October 17, 2013 by United States District Judge Thomas E. Johnston.
+Martin faces up to 20 years in federal prison when he is sentenced on October 17, 2013 by United States District Judge Thomas E. Johnston.

 This case is being prosecuted as part of an ongoing effort led by the United States Attorney’s Office for the Southern District of West Virginia to combat the illicit sale and misuse of prescription drugs.
 The U.S. Attorney’s Office, joined by federal, state and local law enforcement agencies, is committed to aggressively pursuing and shutting down illegal pill trafficking, eliminating open air drug markets, and curtailing the spread of opiate painkillers in communities across the Southern District.